- 4-Minute Article

-A look at common questions upon entering retirement.
+A look at common questions when preparing for retirement.

 Q: Should I make major changes to my investments?

-A: If you’ve been shifting your savings into more stable investments leading up to retirement, your portfolio shouldn’t need a big shake up.
-In fact, it’s important to keep at least some of your money in stocks or other investments with good growth potential to protect against the risk of outliving your savings.
+Answer: If you’ve been shifting your savings into more stable investments leading up to retirement, your portfolio shouldn’t need a big shake-up.
+In fact, it’s important to consider keeping at least some assets in equities or other investments with good growth potential to help protect against risks like inflation and outliving savings.

-Of course, stocks have potential to rise and fall with the market.
-If you’re worried about that uncertainty, you might add a source of guaranteed income to your savings mix, such as an annuity—these tools mean you’ll have a stable source of income to pay your bills, regardless of what happens in the market.
+Of course, stocks have the potential to rise and fall with the market.
+If you’re worried about that uncertainty, consider adding a source of income to your savings mix that will not fluctuate regardless of what happens in the market, like annuities.

-Q: Which sources of income should I use first?
+Q: Which sources of income should I tap first?

 - You need to begin taking required minimum distributions (RMDs) from your retirement accounts by April 1 of the year after you turn 72.
 Until that age, however, you can let the savings continue to grow for the future.
-For example, if you retire at age 65 and can avoid withdrawing from an IRA with $100,000 in it, you could see an additional $27,000 in growth from that account by the time you reach age 70½ and must begin taking RMDs (assuming 5% annual account growth).
-In the meantime, you can use withdrawals from taxable savings accounts or guaranteed income sources such as annuities to cover your expenses.
+For example, if you retire at age 65 and can postpone withdrawing from an IRA with $100,000 in it, you could see an additional $40,710 in growth from that account by the time you reach age 72 and must begin taking RMDs (assuming 5% annual account growth).
+In the meantime, you can consider using withdrawals from taxable savings accounts or guaranteed income sources such as annuities to cover your expenses.

 Q: How will my taxes change?

-For example, if you find yourself in a lower tax bracket entering retirement because you’ve stopped earning a large annual salary, it might make sense to withdraw money from retirement accounts like IRAs and 401(k)s first.
-That’s because withdrawals from those accounts are taxed as regular income, so you’d pay your new, lower income tax rate on those withdrawals.
+For example, if you find yourself in a lower tax bracket entering retirement because you’ve stopped earning a regular salary, it might make sense to withdraw money from retirement accounts like traditional IRAs and 401(k)s first.
+That’s because withdrawals from those accounts are taxed as regular income, so you’d generally pay your new, lower income tax rate on those withdrawals.

-If you remain in a high tax bracket, such as 35% or 39.6%, you might instead start by tapping other sources of income, such as savings in regular brokerage accounts.
-Withdrawals from these accounts may be taxed at the more favorable long-term capital gains rate, which is 15%–20%, depending on your income.
+However, if you remain in a high tax bracket, such as 35% or 37%, you might start by tapping other sources of income instead, like savings in brokerage accounts.
+Withdrawals from these accounts may be taxed at the more favorable long-term capital gains rate, which is 15% or 20%, depending on your income.
 It’s important to speak with a tax professional about your specific situation.

 Q: I feel confident about my income now, but what about when I’m 85?

-Working with your financial advisor, you can answer these and other questions about your retirement financial strategy in a way that best suits your individual needs.
-A few simple steps may be all it takes to secure the future you’ve spent decades working toward.
+Working with a financial professional can help answer these and other questions about your retirement financial strategy in a way that best suits your individual needs and helps secure the future you’ve always envisioned.